tejasrisirisha/Data-Analysis-Projects/Customer Churn Prediction/README.md

 ## Objective

-Build a machine learning model to predict whether a customer will churn based on demographic and service-related features.
+Build a machine learning model to predict whether a customer will churn

 ## Dataset